 In the Mountains, the Timber Rattlesnake congregates during the fall of the year around crevices and fissures in rocky outcrops.
 It hibernates through the winter in these "dens," where numerous snakes of several species may seek refuge.
-Small mammals constitute the principal food of this species, and large adults are fully capable of swallowing squirrels and small rabbits.

-Timber Rattlesnake from Transylvania County (dark phase).
+Small mammals constitute the principal food of this species, and large adults are fully capable of Timber Rattlesnake from Transylvania County (dark phase).